Tips for Oktoberfest in Munich: First-time Visitors’ Guide

 Keep an eye on the official Oktoberfest website for updates on the following year‘s festival dates and new attractions.

 Table reservations open in late Spring – April and May.
-Join the newsletter of the tents that are your favorites to know when reservations open.
+Join the newsletter of your favorite tents to know when reservations open.

 Is Oktoberfest in Munich worth it?